We all love novelty socks and comedy DVDs, but surely the best present of all to receive is the gift of food (or money, money is also very good).

 - Vouchers are also available for masterclasses & dinners at Square Food Foundation, where you can try your hand at making bread, vegan dishes, Mexican street food and more.

-- Bristol Food Tour do vouchers for their tours (£40 each) – the recipient can pick from food rambles around Stokes Croft or South Bristol, plus vegan tours of the city.
+- Bristol Food Tour do vouchers for their tours (£45 each) – the recipient can pick from several routes around the city.

 - EatWalkTalk offer tours with a mix of food & local history.
 Get £10 off when you spend £80 (tours are usually £40, so buying 2 means they work out at £35 each)

-- Buy a gift voucher for a Bristol Hoppers beer tour – the vouchers are £40 and entitle two people to places on a tour of their choosing over the next 12 months.
+- Buy a gift voucher for a Bristol Hoppers beer tour – vouchers start at £25 and entitle two people to places on a tour of their choosing over the next 12 months, along with the option to add on a beery goodie bag for the lucky recipient.

-Many of the restaurants in Wapping Wharf are offering meal vouchers for Christmas – including Root, Cargo Cantina, Bertha’s (pefect for nabbing tickets to their January blues-buster Giro event) and Box-E (who have a selection of vouchers including for their Kitchen Table dinners, or a bottle of Methode Traditionnelle Brut sparkling wine).
+Many of the restaurants in Wapping Wharf are offering meal vouchers for Christmas – including Root, Cargo Cantina, Bertha’s and Box-E (who have a selection of vouchers, including for their Kitchen Table dinners).
+If you’re feeling especially generous, how about getting that special someone vouchers for Michelin-starred Casamia?

-It’s always worth asking at your favourite restaurants (or places you know someone wants to visit) to see if they do vouchers, otherwise an easy way to shout someone a free meal could be to buy them some Wriggle credit?
+It’s always worth asking at your favourite restaurants (or places you know someone wants to visit) to see if they do vouchers, otherwise an easy way to shout someone a free meal could be to buy them a Wriggle gift card?

 Other handy Christmas-related posts: